Damian4Lupa/air-quality/README.md

 # AirTab

-The application collects data on air quality from https://docs.openaq.org/, organizes and displays in the application.
+The application collects data on air quality on a selected European country.
+Retrieves information about cities in a given country (between 1000 and 2500 results), segregates data and displays the most polluted.

+The application uses the https://docs.openaq.org API

 ### `npm start`